neurogeom/CAR/docs/3-CAR-VR.md

 ## Installation

-CAR-VR and CAR-WS have the same installation steps since they share the same software, please refers to [CAR-WS#Installation](./2-CAR-WS.md#Installation)
+CAR-VR and CAR-WS have the same installation steps since they share the same software.
+Please refer to [CAR-WS#Installation](./2-CAR-WS.md#Installation)

 ## Step-by-Step Guide